candles and incense burning on window sill and green bouquet

 • Breathe in quietly through your nose for four seconds.
 Eyes and mouth are closed.

-• Hold the breath for seven seconds.
+• Hold your breath for seven seconds.
 Suck in your belly as far as possible.

 • Repeat several times.